 What are crypto trading candlesticks

-Candlesticks are representative of a cryptocurrency’s trading activity for a set period of time.
+Candlesticks are representative of a cryptocurrency trading activity for a set period of time.
 You could think of these as tinier slices of the overall chart.
-Normally candlesticks can be broken into segments of several hours or even just a few minutes, and they can give you a lot of insight into how buyers and sellers are truly feeling about that particular investment.
-Cryptocurrency traders analyze candlesticks in order to estimate which direct the price of an asset will be heading.
+Normally candlesticks can be divided into segments of several hours or even just a few minutes, and they can give you a lot of insights into how buyers and sellers are truly feeling about that particular investment.
+Cryptocurrency traders analyze candlesticks in order to estimate which direction the price of an asset will be heading.

-Opening price - This is the price that was the first trade on the candlestick in question.
-The color of the candlestick will be green if the current price is trading above the opening price.
+Opening price - This is the price that was the first traded on the candlestick in question.
+The colour of the candlestick will be green if the current price is traded above the opening price.
 It will be red if the current price is trending below what the opening price was.

 High price - This is the highest traded cryptocurrency price for the candlestick that you are looking at.
 You can see this based on how big the wick is at the top of the candle.
 If there is no wick (the thin line), then the high price is the opening price.

 Low price - This indicates the lowest trading price for the candle.
 It’s similar to the last entry, but the wick will be at the bottom instead.
 No wick means that the low price was the same as the opening price.

 Closing price - The closing price is the last price of the crypto asset that was traded on the candlestick that you’re trying to read.
 Prices which have trended upward are green and those which are trending down are red.
 This will be in relation to whether the closing price is above or below the opening price of course.

 Using the information above, it’s your job as a trader to identify patterns which may indicate that the price continues to go in either direction.
 You can then buy or sell as needed to gain more coins.